Color in the Bathroom

 Whites are rarely pure.
 They carry warmth, depth, or a trace of stone.
 Pale earth tones soften surfaces without darkening them.

-Cool or high-contrast colors tend to become harsher as light fades — a relationship explained in Light and Enclosure in the French Mediterranean Bathroom.
+Cool or high-contrast colors tend to become harsher as light fades.
+Light & Enclosure in the Bathroom returns to why.

 A limited range of tones